-The eligible entity must meet the following requirements:
+Eligible entities who can apply for grant funds under this RFA are DBH Certified Mental Health Rehabilitative Services (MHRS) Providers and/ or all certified DBH-Core Service Agencies (CSA), with experience in providing behavioral health services to youth and young adults ages 16-25 years of age who have been diagnosed with serious mental illness (SMI).

+The selected provider should have knowledge of diagnoses that could lead to psychosis including but not limited to schizophrenia, schizophreniform disorder, brief psychotic disorder, bipolar disorder, delusional disorder, drug-induced psychosis., major depressive disorder with psychotic features, schizoaffective disorder, and should be able to document treatment structures within their agency that can address these diagnoses.

+The selected provider must have the ability to conduct clinical assessments, psychoeducation for individuals and family members, cognitive and behavioral interventions, academic and vocational support, psychopharmacology, and medical management to include the side effects of medications (e.g.: monitoring for metabolic syndrome with antipsychotic use).

+The selected provider should have the ability to provide community support and community-based Interventions.
+They will be able to offer counseling case management and; deliver community-based education and outreach.

-- 1. A Mental Health Rehabilitation Service (MHRS) provider, with a minimum of two years documented experience working with young adults aged 16-25. - 2.
-Have a medically trained and licensed behavioral health care provider with prescriptive authority in psychopharmacology who can prescribe and manage medications independently, pursuant to District law available for children and adults consultations. - 3.
-Have knowledge of diagnoses that could lead to psychosis including but not limited to: schizophrenia, schizophreniform disorder, brief psychotic disorder, bipolar disorder, delusional disorder, drug-induced psychosis., major depressive disorder with psychotic features, schizoaffective disorder and should be able to document treatment structures within their agency that can address these diagnoses. - 4.
-Have the ability to provide clinical assessments, psychoeducation for individuals and family members, cognitive and behavioral interventions, academic and vocational support, psychopharmacology, and medical management to include the side effects of medications (e.g., monitoring for metabolic syndrome with antipsychotic use). - 5.
-Be able to hire young adult peers who will support the clinical team by helping to engage young adults in services and educate the community.
-MHRS providers who were previously trained and delivering Cognitive Behavioral (CBT), Transition Independence Program (TIP), and Individual Placement and Support (IPS) are encouraged to apply. - 6.
-Maintain the key personel of a Program Coordinator and Clinical Coordinator thru the duration of the program.
+The selected provider should also be able to hire young adult peers who will support the clinical team by helping to engage young adults in services and educate the community.
+MHRS and CSAs providers previously trained and delivering Cognitive Behavioral (CBT), Transition Independence Program (TIP), and Individual Placement and Support (IPS) are encouraged to apply.